TurboB/yast/README.md

   - Free start with power on track before the green light is on.
   - End lap programming with a minimum 1 lap and a maximum of 999 laps.
   - End time programming with minimum of 10 seconds and a maximum of 6 hours
-- PANIC / CHAOS / ERROR button on keyboard
+- PANIC / CHAOS / TERROR button on keyboard
 - Track power switching supported
 - Some sounds are supported on events ( track power on / off, timing valid / non valid, timing off)
 - Drivers name can be shown on every track
 - Delays for time gap between PANIC-Button / timerace end and timing off can be configured
 - Configuration to track, hardware and race type by config file, command line options and compile time options
+- Real Time Clock in display supported

 ## Usage